elf4j/elf4j/README.md

 **Logger Name**

-To get an ELF4J `Logger` instance, the API user may supply a name or class to suggest the name of the logger when calling one of the parameterized `Logger.instance` methods.
-However, it is up to the Service Provider how, if at all, to use the user-supplied value to determine the logger name. e.g. if the API user ends up passing in `null` or using the no-arg `Logger.instance` method, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
+To get an ELF4J `Logger` instance, the API user may supply a name or class to suggest the name of the logger when calling one of the parameterized Logger.instance methods.
+However, it is up to the Service Provider how, if at all, to use the user-supplied value to determine the logger name. e.g. if the API user ends up passing in `null` or using the no-arg Logger.instance method, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.

 **Log Level**

-If the API user gets a `Logger` instance via one of the `Logger.instance` methods, the default log level of such instance is decided by the Service Provider implementation.
-If the API user gets a `Logger` instance via one of the Logger.at*Level* methods, then the Service Provider should supply the instance with the requested level.
+If the API user gets a `Logger` instance via one of the Logger.instance methods, the default log level of such instance is decided by the Service Provider implementation.
+If the API user gets a Logger instance via one of the Logger.at*Level* methods, then the Service Provider should supply the instance with the requested level.

 **`Supplier` Functional Arguments**

-An `Object`-type argument passed to any of the `Logger.log` methods must be treated specially if the actual type at runtime is `java.util.function.Supplier`.
-That is, the result of `Supplier.get()`, instead of the `Supplier` function itself, should be used when computing the final log message.
+An `Object`-type argument passed to any of the Logger.log methods must be treated specially if the actual type at runtime is `java.util.function.Supplier`.
+That is, the result of Supplier.get method, instead of the `Supplier` function itself, should be used when computing the final log message.

 This special handling of `Supplier`-type arguments is by convention, and not syntactically enforced by the API or SPI.
-This allows for the API user to mix up arguments of `Supplier` and other `Object` types within the same call of `Logger.log` in order to get sensible outcome for the final log message:
+This allows for the API user to mix up arguments of `Supplier` and other `Object` types within the same call of Logger.log in order to get sensible outcome for the final log message:

 ```jshelllanguage
 logger.log(